mtnvdsk/LVM-Creation/README.md

 # LVM-Creation

-You can check the belwo post for understandin gof what is LVM?
+You can check the below post for understanding of what is LVM?

 [Linkedin Post](https://www.linkedin.com/feed/update/urn:li:activity:7153739876494966785/)